Health Assessment of Blue Crab in Tampa Bay

-Using the data obtained from this study, staff generated a field pictorial identification guide (PDF file - 1.90 MB) for several common blue crab disease conditions as an educational tool for fishers and the public.
+Using the data obtained from this study, staff generated a field pictorial identification guide for several common blue crab disease conditions as an educational tool for fishers and the public.
 By using this identification guide, people can better identify diseased crabs and notify FWRI researchers of potential outbreaks.
 Many diseases and parasitic infections in blue crabs are spread by cannibalism, so if you suspect you have caught diseased crabs, disposing of infected crabs onshore may help control the spread of disease.

 It is also important to learn about safe seafood harvesting, preparation and consumption.
 The Florida Department of Agriculture and Consumer Services, Florida Department of Health and NOAA Fish Watch websites offer instructions for safe seafood preparation, cooking and consumption.